qoomon/gradle-git-versioning-plugin/README.md

     - e.g. '1.0.0'

 - `${dirty}`
-    - if repository has untracked files or uncommited changes this placeholder will to `-DIRTY`, otherwise it will resolve to an empty string.
+    - if repository has untracked files or uncommited changes this placeholder will resolve to `-DIRTY`, otherwise it will resolve to an empty string.
+- `${dirty.snapshot}`
+    - if repository has untracked files or uncommited changes this placeholder will resolve to `-SNAPSHOT`, otherwise it will resolve to an empty string.

 - `${value}` - Only available within property format
     - value of matching property